 Raymond Antrobus & Jay Bernard

 The stunning debut collections by two rising stars of poetry – Raymond Antrobus and Jay Bernard – move the voices of the marginalised to front and centre.
-Winner of the TS Eliot Prize, The Perseverance explores Raymond’s relationship with his father, alongside the d/Deaf experience – re-writing the versions presented by the hearing.
+Winner of the Ted Hughes Award and the Rathbones Folio Prize, The Perseverance explores Raymond’s relationship with his father, alongside the d/Deaf experience – re-writing the versions presented by the hearing.
 In Surge, Jay links the deaths in the New Cross Fire of 1981 and Grenfell Tower, highlighting the repetition of history in the institutional silence and lack of accountability.

 Raymond is a British Jamaican poet and winner of the Geoffrey Dearmer Prize.
 Jay is a London-based writer and activist.
 Jay’s multimedia performance piece Surge: Side A was the winner of the Ted Hughes Award for New Work in Poetry 2018.

 Carer goes free tickets are available for disabled access customers for this event.
 Please call Quaytickets on 0843 208 0500 or email firstname.lastname@example.org with your phone no and booking request between 9am – 5pm to book disabled access and carer goes free tickets.